-Many people suffer from acne, a skin condition which occurs mainly in adolescents but which can also affect adults.
-It occurs in both mild and very severe form, and while it is not contagious, it can be cosmetically disruptive due to the acne marks it leaves, and have a considerable impact on the social and psychological wellbeing of those who suffer from it.
+Many people suffer from acne, a skin condition which occurs mainly in teenagers and adolescents but which can also affect adults.
+It occurs in both mild and very severe forms, and while it is not contagious, it can be cosmetically disruptive due to the acne marks it leaves, and have a considerable impact on the social and psychological wellbeing of those who suffer from it.

 Learn about the options and choose a treatment that suits your needs.

 - We'll guide you every step of the way

 A doctor will review your medical questionnaire and send your prescription to an affiliated pharmacy.

 Your parcel will be delivered to your doorstep quickly and easily.

 What is acne?

 Acne is a skin condition in which the sebaceous gland follicle becomes inflamed.
 The condition manifests itself mainly where the most active sebaceous glands are located, namely on the face in the so-called T-zone (forehead, nose and chin), back, neck, throat and shoulders.
 The condition occurs mainly in young people and young adults between the ages of 12 and 24 (85%) and tends to disappear before the age of 25.
 In later life, it occurs more often in women than in men.

 What are the causes of acne?

 During puberty, the body produces more hormones, including androgens, which are responsible for the growth of the sebaceous glands and the production of more and thicker sebum.
 Every sebaceous gland has an opening called a pore, from which sebum can escape.
 Sebum, which keeps the skin and hair supple and oily, is water-repellent, protects against dehydration and moisture loss of the skin and increases its resistance.